RPCS3/rpcs3/BUILDING.md

 - Clang 17+ or GCC 13+
 - [CMake 3.28.0+](https://www.cmake.org/download/)
 - [Qt 6.11.0](https://www.qt.io/download-qt-installer)
-- [Vulkan SDK 1.3.268.0](https://vulkan.lunarg.com/sdk/home) (See "Install the SDK" [here](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html)) for now future SDKs don't work.
-You need precisely 1.3.268.0.
+- [Vulkan SDK 1.4.341.1](https://vulkan.lunarg.com/sdk/home) (See "Install the SDK" [here](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html)).
+Note that future SDKs may not work.
 - [SDL3](https://github.com/libsdl-org/SDL/releases) (for the FAudio backend)

 **If you have an NVIDIA GPU, you may need to install the libglvnd package.**